javk-cpu/report/README.md

 |   `KL`   |  `0b11`  | `16b` |

+#### Special Registers

+* `A` - accumulator.
+The result of all arithmetic operations reside in this register.
+This register is also used as the first operand for all ALU operations (with exception of negation).
+This register is also the only register which can load and store data of the databus.
+* `F` - flags.
+All modifiable and readable CPU flags reside in this register.
+* `I` - high byte of the `IJ` register.
+* `J` - low byte of the `IJ` register.
+* `K` - high byte of the `KL` register.
+* `L` - low byte of the `KL` register.
+* `Z` - zero.
+The zero register is always contains a constant value of zero.
+All writes to this register are discarded.
+* `PC` - program counter.
+The program counter holds the address of the next instruction to be executed.
+* `SP` - stack pointer.
+The stack pointer stores the address of the last program request in a stack.
+* `IJ` - intended jump.
+The intended jump register serves two primary
+  roles: containing the address from where data is read to/written from the `A` register or the address which execution should jump to.
+* `KL` - keep link.
+Upon a jump with link (`JPL`), the `PC` register will be incremented and stored in this register.

 ### Core Instruction Set

 | Instruction | Format |   Encoding    |     Description      |